flsouto/array2options/README.md

 ## Why not generate the whole select widget?

 I hear some complain that this library doesn't help build the entire "select" element.
-However, if you think about it, there is no difficulty in producing the select tag.
+However, if you think about it, there is no difficulty in making the select tag.
 The somewhat "complexity" lies in the generation of the variable content that goes inside it.
 Besides, this way you can customize the select tag using plain html code without having to learn weird APIs.
 Learn and use an API that does something useful, not one that reinvents the wheel.